bccfilkom-cp/domjudge-docker/README.md

 ./prepare-contest-env.sh
 ```
 ### 🔥 Ansible Setup
 With ansible, everything is fast to the moon and it's all automated.
-Ansible setup also takes care docker installation for you!
+Ansible setup also takes care docker installation and enable cgroup for you!

 1. Make the ansible setup script to be executeable
 ```zsh